7h3730B/nix/README.md

     sudo rmdir /tmp && ln -s /var/tmp /tmp
   ```

+### another disk space issue

+no space in /boot seems to occur especially on arm, 'cause my kernel img are not compressed.
+Just delete all old generations and rm alle images in /boot/kernels and it should work for one build again :)

 ### Proxmox install

 Change to uefi boot, add efi drive and add hdd to boot options then follow: https://pve.proxmox.com/wiki/OVMF/UEFI_Boot_Entries to add grub as boot option.